ggjulio/philosophers/README.md

 http://www.alexonlinux.com/do-you-need-mutex-to-protect-int

 #### Disclaimer
-The goal's project is not to solve the dinning philosophers problem.
+The goal's project was not really to solve the dinning philosophers problem.
 Because of theses rules in the subject :

 • Philosophers don’t speak with each other.